xiaolai/insidebar-ai/README.md

 Uses your existing browser login sessions.
 If you're already logged into ChatGPT or Claude, you're ready to go.

 **Prompt Library**
 Save your frequently used prompts.
 Organize them with categories and tags.
 Reuse them across any AI provider.
+Import a default library of 50+ useful prompts to get started.

 **Keyboard Shortcuts**
 Open the sidebar instantly with `Ctrl+Shift+E` (or `Cmd+Shift+E` on Mac).
 Access your prompt library with `Ctrl+Shift+P`.

+**Customizable Enter Key Behavior**
+Change how the Enter key works in AI chat inputs.
+Prefer Enter to send messages and Shift+Enter for new lines?
+Or vice versa?
+You can configure it to match your preference.

 **Dark Mode Support**
 Automatically matches your system theme, or choose light/dark mode manually.